ChadDevOps/aws-lambda-ses-forwarder/README.md

 ### defaultConfig fromPrefix

-If exists, the fromEmail will be modified to use the verified SES destination domain with the prefix.
+If fromPrefix exists, the fromEmail will be modified to use the verified SES destination domain with the prefix.

 Example: